Pogodaanton/shtorm/README.md

 ## Server

-There are two essential directories for the server: A folder containing all scripts and a folder for the server database.
+There are two essential directories for the server: A folder containing each executable script and a folder for the server database.
 Thus, the following arguments can be added when starting the server:

 ```sh